John-Rood/VectorVault/README.md

     print(result['metadata']['title'])
     print(result['metadata']['author'])
     print(result['metadata']['genre'])
-    # etc...
 ```
+>> 1984 George Orwell Dystopian 1984 George Orwell Dystopian 1984 George Orwell Dystopian 1984 George Orwell Dystopian

-^ list is always returned.
-So you can break it down like above or like below...
+^ list is always returned, so you can do like above or like below...

 ```
 similar_data = vault.get_similar("How will the government control you in the future?") print(similar_data[0]['metadata']['title'])
 ```
+>> 1984

 <br>
 <br>